ycoroneos/ExTRA/report/report.md

 vectors and synchronization vectors, and finally a chunked file transfer protocol which only transmits different chunks.
 Upon receiving a sync event, Extra prepares a change list of every file it tracks.
-It either sends the changelist to the receiver or it compares its changelist with the sender in order to determine which files to synchronize.
+It either sends the change list to the receiver or it compares its change list with the sender's in order to determine which files to synchronize.

 # Core Version Tracking